Warranty bond construction project Germany insurance

 Katrin Straub

-A construction project has been completed, but five percent of the contract sum remains blocked as a security retention.
+A construction project is complete, yet five per cent of the contract sum remains blocked as retention.
 This ties up capital that you need for new growth.
-A performance bond from an insurance company solves this problem while also securing your client's claims for defects.
+A defects liability bond provided by an insurer solves this problem while also securing your client’s claims for defects.

 The topic in brief and concise terms

-A performance guarantee replaces the usual five percent security retention and ensures immediate liquidity for the contractor.
+A warranty bond replaces the usual five per cent retention and ensures immediate liquidity for the contractor.

-The warranty periods differ depending on the contractual basis: five years according to the BGB and generally four years according to VOB/B.
+The warranty periods differ depending on the contractual basis: five years under the BGB and, as a rule, four years under the VOB/B.

-The foundation of security: Understanding the function of the warranty bond
+The foundation of security: Understanding the function of a warranty bond

-A warranty bond secures claims for defects after the acceptance of construction work.
-Instead of a security retention, typically five per cent of the contract sum, insurance acts as a guarantor.
-This assures the client that defects will be rectified even in the event of the construction company's insolvency.
-In return, the contractor receives 100 per cent of his final invoice immediately.
-This practice is established in the construction industry, plant engineering, and amongst trade businesses.
-The legal framework for this can be found in the German Civil Code (BGB) and the Procurement and Contract Procedures for Construction Services (VOB/B).
+A warranty bond secures claims for defects after acceptance of the construction work.
+Instead of a retention of security of usually five per cent of the contract sum, an insurer acts as surety.
+This guarantees the client that defects will be rectified even if the construction company becomes insolvent.
+In return, the contractor receives 100 per cent of the final invoice paid out immediately.
+This practice is established in the construction industry, plant engineering and among trades businesses.
+The legal framework for this is set out in the German Civil Code (BGB) and the German Construction Contract Procedures (VOB/B).
 This turns tied-up capital into an active liquidity advantage.
-The bond certificate is typically handed over to the client with the final invoice.
-This mechanism provides a reliable planning basis for both contractual parties.
+The bond certificate is typically handed over to the client together with the final invoice.
+This mechanism creates a reliable basis for planning for both contracting parties.

 Unlock liquidity: The direct financial advantage of surety insurance

-The biggest advantage of the warranty bond lies in the immediate improvement of liquidity.
-Instead of waiting four or five years for the security retention, the money is readily available.
-The cost of the bond, known as an Avalzins, often ranges between 0.7 and 2.5 percent of the bond amount per year.
-An example calculation: For an order amount of 200,000 euros, the retention is 10,000 euros.
-The annual cost of a bond for this amount could be as low as 100 euros at one percent.
-This small amount releases the full 10,000 euros for investments or new projects.
-A solid construction financing is made significantly easier by this free cash flow.
-Additionally, the risk that the client themselves becomes insolvent and cannot pay the retention is eliminated.
-The bond is, therefore, a strategic instrument for financial optimisation.
+The greatest advantage of the warranty bond lies in the immediate improvement in liquidity.
+Instead of waiting four or five years for the retention to be released, the money is available straight away.
+The cost of the bond, a so-called aval fee, is often only between 0.7 and 2.5 per cent of the bond amount per year.
+An example calculation: with a contract sum of 200,000 euros, the retention amounts to 10,000 euros.
+The annual costs for a bond over this sum could, at one per cent, be only 100 euros.
+This small amount frees up the full 10,000 euros for investments or new projects.
+Solid construction financing is made much easier by this free cash flow.
+In addition, there is no risk that the client will become insolvent and be unable to pay out the retention themselves.
+The bond is therefore a strategic instrument for financial optimisation.

-The two sets of rules: Understanding the differences between BGB and VOB/B
+The two sets of rules: understanding the differences between the BGB and VOB/B

-The warranty periods and conditions depend on the underlying contractual framework.
-The Civil Code (BGB) and the Construction Contract Procedures (VOB/B) set different standards.
-The choice of the regulations has a direct impact on the duration of the guarantee.
-The VOB/B is not a statutory regulation, but must be explicitly agreed upon in the construction contract.
-For homeowners, comprehensive builder's liability insurance is essential in both scenarios.
-Here are the key differences:
+Warranty periods and conditions depend on the underlying contractual framework.
+The German Civil Code (BGB) and the German Construction Contract Procedures and Contract Rules for Building Works (VOB/B) set different standards.
+The choice of framework has a direct impact on the term of the bond.
+VOB/B is not a statutory regulation; it must be expressly agreed in the construction contract.
+For construction owners, comprehensive construction owner’s liability insurance is essential in both scenarios.
+The key differences are:

-• Warranty period: Under BGB, you are liable for defects in buildings for five years, under VOB/B usually four years.
+• Warranty period: Under the BGB, you are liable for defects in structures for five years; under VOB/B, usually four years.

-• Acceptance: The VOB/B contains detailed regulations regarding formal acceptance that precisely define the start of the warranty period.
+• Acceptance: VOB/B contains detailed provisions on formal acceptance, which precisely define the start of the warranty period.

-• Limitation on rectification: Under VOB/B, a new limitation period of two years begins for rectified parts.
+• Limitation period for remedial work: Under VOB/B, a new limitation period of two years begins for rectified parts.

-These differences determine the required duration and thus also the costs of your warranty guarantee.
+These differences determine the required term and therefore also the cost of your warranty bond.

-The cost of a warranty bond varies depending on the provider and the creditworthiness of the company.
-Insurance is often a cheaper alternative to bank guarantees, which can cost up to five percent.
-An insurer typically charges between 0.75 and two percent of the bond amount as an annual premium.
-The creditworthiness of your company is the crucial lever for favourable conditions.
-A company with solid finances often pays less than one percent.
-A good safeguard for your home & living project begins with the selection of the right partner.
-Consider the following steps when selecting:
+The cost of a warranty bond varies depending on the provider and the company’s creditworthiness.
+Insurers are often a cheaper alternative to bank guarantees, which can cost up to five per cent.
+An insurer usually charges between 0.75 and two per cent of the bond amount as an annual premium.
+The creditworthiness of your company is the key factor for favourable terms.
+A company with solid finances often pays less than one per cent.
+Good protection for your Haus & Wohnen project starts with choosing the right partner.
+When making your selection, note the following steps:

-1. Compare offers: Obtain at least three quotes from specialist surety insurers.
+1. Compare quotes: Obtain at least three quotes from specialised surety insurers.

-2. Review framework contract: A surety framework for several projects is often cheaper than many individual bonds.
+2. Check the master agreement: A bond facility for several projects is often cheaper than many individual bonds.

-3. Read terms: Pay attention to the waiver of the “defence of prior notice”.
-This allows the guarantor to be directly claimed.
+3. Read the terms: Look for a waiver of the “benefit of discussion”.
+This allows the surety to be called upon directly.

-4. Prepare credit check: Have up-to-date business evaluations (BWA) ready to demonstrate your financial stability.
+4. Prepare for the credit check: Have current management accounts (BWA) ready to demonstrate your strong financial position.

-Careful selection reduces annual costs and ensures acceptance of the bond by the client.
+A careful selection lowers the annual costs and ensures the bond is accepted by the client.

-Expert tips for practice: Safely avoid common pitfalls
+Expert tips for practical use: Avoid common pitfalls with confidence

-In practice, details determine the effectiveness and cost of a guarantee bond.
-A common mistake is accepting unfavourable wording in the guarantee certificate.
-Our expert tip: Avoid under all circumstances bonds "on first demand".
-This clause obliges the guarantor to make an immediate payment at the request of the client, without the defect having to be proven.
-This poses a significant risk.
-Another important safeguard is construction performance insurance, which covers damages during the construction phase.
-Also, pay attention to the reputation of the guarantor; a guarantee from a financially weak provider may be rejected by the client.
-Additionally, ensure the timely return of the guarantee certificate after the warranty period expires to stop unnecessary premium payments.
+In practice, the details determine the effectiveness and costs of a warranty bond.
+A common mistake is accepting unfavourable wording in the bond document.
+Our expert tip: Under no circumstances should you accept bonds “on first demand”.
+This clause obliges the guarantor to make immediate payment at the client’s request, without the defect having to be proven.
+This represents a considerable risk.
+Another important safeguard is contract works insurance, which covers damage during the construction phase.
+Also pay attention to the guarantor’s reputation; a bond from a financially weak provider may be rejected by the client.
+In addition, make sure the bond document is returned on time after the warranty period expires, to stop unnecessary premium payments.
 A simple calendar entry can save several hundred euros here.

-If a defect occurs within the warranty period, the client must first report it to the construction company.
-They must set a reasonable period for remedying the defect.
-If the contractor fails to fulfill this obligation, for example due to insolvency, the client may claim the guarantee.
-The insurer will assess the case and pay the agreed amount to the client.
-With this money, the client can commission another company to rectify the defect.
-The insurer will subsequently reclaim the paid amount from the original contractor.
-A structural fire insurance simultaneously protects against unforeseen events during the construction phase.
-The clear delineation of responsibilities ensures a structured process.
-Request your individual risk analysis now: Have your insurance situation reviewed for free and receive specific optimization suggestions.
+If a defect occurs within the warranty period, the client must first notify the construction company of it.
+They must set a reasonable deadline for the defect to be remedied.
+If the contractor does not comply with this obligation, for example due to insolvency, the client can make a claim under the bond.
+The insurer reviews the case and pays the agreed sum to the client.
+With this money, the client can commission another company to rectify the defects.
+The insurer will then reclaim the amount paid from the original contractor.
+A shell construction fire insurance provides parallel protection against unforeseen events during the construction phase.
+The clear separation of responsibilities ensures a structured process.
+Request an individual risk analysis now: Have your insurance situation checked free of charge and receive concrete optimisation suggestions.

 FAQ